 The course focuses on the development of current sustainable development concepts and principles, and how these principles impact and relate to the day to day SRM technologists tasks in for those working in BC.
 Discussion includes an overview of the historical development of SRM concepts, environmental ethics, global sustainable development issues, and some of the challenges related to the implementation SRM principles Topics include governance issues related to local government, provincial and federal jurisdiction, aboriginal rights, and the roles major provincial and federal ministries and departments play in resource management.
 Discussion will also include the industrial structure and socio-economic characteristics within BC’s major development regions.
 An overview of the provincial biogeophysical resources will also be reviewed.

 Renewable resource professionals spend time each day communicating orally and in writing with their supervisors, colleagues and clients, so they need to communicate quickly, clearly, and effectively.
 This course will build on the skills you learned in first term to be an efficient and professional communicator at work.
 You will learn how to conduct an effective job search, write a résumé and cover letter, and present yourself professionally during a job interview.
-You will also write effective reports, deliver a persuasive oral presentation, and participate effectively in meetings and group work.
-You will prepare a formal report and present it orally and in writing.
-The theme of sustainability will be integrated into course activities.
+You will also write effective reports and deliver an oral presentation as part of a team.
+You will also prepare a scientific report building on your skills from last term.
 The course consists of a one-hour lecture and a two-hour lab each week.
 The lectures provide the basic theory and demonstrations; the labs provide opportunities to apply the theory.
 You will be expected to demonstrate your understanding of both theory and applications in the labs, and in take-home and in-class assignments.
 Prerequisites: COMM 1145

 Statistics for Renewable Resources